 This used to surprise me.

 I wondered how, for example, a client could talk openly about life insurance, with its end-of-life implications, and then get sweaty palms over a mortgage refinance.

 Why all the discomfort, I wondered?
 Now I get it.

 Borrowing money makes us feel vulnerable because it takes away some of our freedom.

 Taking out a $200,000 mortgage, for instance, means you’ll be factoring the burden into all your financial decisions for the foreseeable future.

 As your family grows and the world changes around you, you’ll still be living with the same mortgage loan.

 What if you lost your job?
 What if the housing market crashed again?
 How would you pay it all back?

-- without a mortgage, how could so many of us afford the home that becomes a sound and reliable financial asset?
+- Without a mortgage, how could so many of us afford a home that becomes a sound and reliable financial asset?